pborenstein/twohorses/src/twohorses.md

 and the same size.
 Even so, the white horse always won.

-## The first night

-<p class="first-line">One night, the brown horse had a dream that disturbed him very much.
+<p class="drop">One night, the brown horse had a dream that disturbed him very much.
 He
 dreamed that Equus, the god of horses, appeared to him and said:
 "Brown horse!
 Brown horse!
 You will race three more times, and then you shall die!"</p>